Controlling the False Discovery Rate in Transformational Sparsity: Split Knockoffs: Application: Alzheimer's Disease

 \subsection{Connection Selection}

-\paragraph{} In this experiment, we consider the connection or edge detection, in which each connection is associated with two adjacent brain regions.
-Formally speaking, we set $D$ as the graph gradient (difference) operator on the graph $G=(V,E)$ where $V$ denotes the vertex set of lesion regions and $E$ denotes the (oriented) edge set of region pairs in neighbor, such that $D(\beta)(i,j) = \beta_i - \beta_j$ for $(i,j)\in E$.
-Since we take $D$ to be the graph gradient operator that measures the difference in the impacts of Alzheimer's Disease between adjacent regions in brains, we shall expect a properly selected edge will connect regions of high contrast variations in the degree of atrophy during the disease progression.
+In this experiment, we consider the connection or edge detection, in which each connection is associated with two adjacent brain regions.
+Formally speaking, we set $D$ as the graph gradient (difference) operator on the graph $G=(V,E)$ where $V$ denotes the vertex set of brain regions and $E$ denotes the (oriented) edge set of region pairs in neighbor, such that $D(\beta)(i,j) = \beta_i - \beta_j$ for $(i,j)\in E$.
+Thus $D$ is the graph gradient operator that measures the differences in the impacts of Alzheimer's Disease between adjacent regions in brains.
+We shall expect a properly selected edge will connect regions of high contrast variations in the degree of atrophy during the disease progression.
 For example, a selected edge may connect an atrophy region in the brain significantly impaired by Alzheimer's Disease to another region which is less influenced by the disease.

-Here we set the target FDR level as $q=0.2$ as before and the result is shown in Table \ref{table: AD_connection}.
-As we can see from Table \ref{table: AD_connection}, all the edges selected are connected to Hippocampus, which are supported by existing studies \citep{juottonen1999comparative} as one of the most important atrophy regions for Alzheimer's Disease.
-The connected regions in the column of Region 2 that are not previously selected in Table \ref{table: AD_path}, indicate that they are relatively stable or undergo possible GM degeneration of different degrees or stages to Hippocampus during disease progression.